-- All programs run by a federal funding recipient. - It does not matter whether the program receives federal funding or not, all institutional programs are covered. - All programs using facilities of the funding recipient. - (e.g. camps using your fields/stadium). - Includes hospitals, residency programs, branch, or satellite campuses.
+- All programs run by a federal funding recipient. - It does not matter whether some of your programs are explicitly federally funded or not, all institutional programs are covered. - All programs using facilities of the funding recipient - (e.g., camps using your fields/stadium). - Includes hospitals, residency programs, branch, or satellite campuses